 Copyright 2011 Kanchna Ramchandran

 Ramchandran, Kanchna.
-"The neuropsychological correlates of leadership effectiveness." doctoral dissertation, University of Iowa, 2011.
+"The neuropsychological correlates of leadership effectiveness." doctoral PhD diss., University of Iowa, 2011.